 16 Bible Verses About Repentance: Repenting to God

-The Lord, “Repent you: for the kingdom of heaven is at hand” (Matthew 4:17).
+The Lord, “Repent: for the kingdom of heaven is at hand” (Matthew 4:17).
 Nowadays disasters are growing in scale.
 Only if we truly repent can we be raptured into the heavenly kingdom before the great disaster.
-Many people have such a view: As long as they pray and confess to the Lord in tears, the Lord will forgive their sins and this is true repentance so when the Lord returns, they can enter the heavenly kingdom.
+Many people think like this: As long as they pray and confess to the Lord in tears, the Lord will forgive their sins, and this is true repentance, so when the Lord returns, they can enter the heavenly kingdom.
 However, why do we still often sin in spite of ourselves after we repent and confess to the Lord in tears?
 Is this true repentance?
 What exactly is true repentance?
 How can we achieve true repentance?
-These Bible verses about repentance and related content will show you the answers.
+These Bible verses about repentance and other related content will show you the answers.

 1. What does God say about repentance?

 From that time Jesus began to preach, and to say, Repent: for the kingdom of heaven is at hand. – Matthew 4:17

 I say to you, that likewise joy shall be in heaven over one sinner that repents, more than over ninety and nine just persons, which need no repentance. – Luke 15:7

 I came not to call the righteous, but sinners to repentance. – Luke 5:32

 And that repentance and remission of sins should be preached in his name among all nations, beginning at Jerusalem. – Luke 24:47